KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp/README.md

 #### Transferring and merging metadata
-When a glTF object (for example a Mesh) is copied from a glTF file to another, the associated KHR_xmp metadata should be copied as well.
+When a glTF object (for example a Mesh) is copied from a glTF file to another, the associated `KHR_xmp` metadata should be copied as well.
-Copying metadata requires adding the source object metadata packet to the `KHR_xmp.packets` extension of the copied glTF and reference it from the copied object `KHR_xmp.packet` extension.
+Copying metadata requires adding the source object's metadata packets to the destination glTF's `KHR_xmp.packets` array.
-In the following example two glTFs containing a mesh with KHR_xmp metadata are copied into a third glTF.
+In the following example two glTFs containing a mesh with `KHR_xmp` metadata are copied into a third glTF.

 glTF containing the first mesh: